tenzor7/zaiste.net/content/blog/2012-08_db_101_postgresql_mysql_sqlite_compared.md

 ---
 created_at: 2012-08-06
 kind: article
 title: "DB 101: PostgreSQL, MySQL and SQLite compared"
+tags:
+- postgresql
+- mysql
+- sqlite
 ---

 In this post I go through basic adminstrative commands for [PostgreSQL][1], [MySQL][2] and [SQLite][3].
 The idea is to organize it in one place as it slips my mind quite often.
 In square brackets I'm putting optional parameters.
 For Linux I assume a root access.

 Installing
 ----------

 ### PostgreSQL